List of Concorde aircraft: List of aircraft

 Of the 20 aircraft built, 18 remain, with 16 on display to the public.
 (Note: G-BOAB is at London Heathrow Airport and sits adjacent to a taxiway.
 It is visible from numerous areas inside and outside the airport, but is inaccessible to the public.
-G-BOAE is at the Concorde Experience at the Grantley Adams Airport in Barbados, which has been closed since 2017.)
+G-BOAE is in the Concorde Terminal at the Grantley Adams Airport in Barbados, originally a museum but repurposed into a back up departures terminal.)